Policy Management

 Next, run a watch on OpenShift events in the first shell pane:

-oc get events -w
+oc get events -n patient-portal -w

 -